waggleton/Tefnut_API/README.md

 # How does it work:

-1.This API only has a POST request that should receive a dictionary (in JSON format) in the route '/predict'
+1.This API only has a POST request that should receive a dictionary (in JSON format) in the route '/predict' or url http://127.0.0.1:5000/predict

 The format of the dictionary should be {"H_Init": number, "R_Intensity": number}